aleff-github/debian-packaging-mentor/SECURITY.md

+---
+layout: page
-# Security Policy
+title: Security Policy
+---

 This project does not process user credentials or sensitive data.

 If you believe you have found a security-related concern, please open an issue or contact the maintainer privately.